The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 “People buy DTC (even if they’ve never heard of it) because of the product first.
 They come back only when that product feels bigger than a product.
 It’s always going to be about relationships.”

-As models, consider the cross-channel rise of Schmidt’s Naturals — acquired by Unilever in 2017 — and Rhone, a born-online men’s apparel maker.
+As models, consider the cross-channel rise of Schmidt’s Naturals and Rhone Apparel.

 “It all started at farmers markets and street festivals around Portland,” says Jaime Schmidt, founder and author of Supermaker.
 “Back then, I was selling deodorant in glass jars.
 People would stop in their tracks and say, ‘Whoa, deodorant in a jar?’
 I’d say, ‘Yes, and here’s why you need to try it.’”